 The IOTA Team

-IOTA was founded in 2015 by a trio of entrepreneurs who saw that the blockchain was not the most effective means of creating a distributed ledger.
+The IOTA Foundation board was founded in 2015 by a trio of entrepreneurs who saw that the blockchain was not the most effective means of creating a distributed ledger.
 In 2017 the IOTA Foundation was established to oversee the research, development, and standardization of IOTA and the economy of things.

-The key members of the IOTA Foundation are as follows:
+The key members of the IOTA Foundation board are as follows:

-Dominik Schiener – Dominik is another serial entrepreneur who founded several companies prior to IOTA, including Bithaus and Fileyy.
-He was a co-founder of the Iota Foundation and serves on the Board of Directors as a co-chairman.
+Dominik Schiener is the Chairman of the Board of Directors & Co-Founder.
+He is a serial entrepreneur who founded several companies before IOTA, including Bithaus and Fileyy.
+He co-founded the Iota Foundation and is a co-chairman on the Board of Directors.

-There is no disputing that IOTA has a passionate community behind it.
-This is a great asset for any project as it leads to greater awareness and fosters broader adoption for the IOTA token.
+IOTA has a passionate community behind it, which is an excellent asset for any project as it leads to greater awareness and fosters broader adoption of the IOTA token.

-So, how big exactly is this IOTA Community?
+So, how big exactly is the IOTA Community?

 IOTA Token (MIOTA)

-This will open up enormous possibilities, such as vehicles that share weather and road conditions for small micropayments, or smart thermostats sharing temperature, humidity or wind data with weather stations.
+That will open up enormous possibilities, such as vehicles that share weather and road conditions for small micropayments or smart thermostats sharing temperature, humidity or wind data with weather stations.

 The IOTA total and circulating supply is 2,779,530,283.
 The team decided on this number because it is optimized for ternary computation, being the largest possible 33-digit ternary number.

-This total supply was pre-mined at the genesis transaction and there will never be more IOTA minted or mined.
+This total supply was pre-mined at the Genesis transaction, and there will never be more IOTA minted or mined.
 It is a fixed supply.
-Because there are no miners required to secure the IOTA network there are no incentives for anyone to try and raise network fees by slowing the network, or any other conflict of interest.
+Because no miners are required to secure the IOTA network, there are no incentives for anyone to try and raise network fees by slowing the network or any other conflict of interest.

-Even though IOTA tokens were created in 2015 as part of the crowdsale, it wasn't until June 2017 that the tokens were listed on an exchange.
-At that time the token traded between $0.55 and $0.65.
+Even though IOTA tokens were created in 2015 as part of the crowd sale, it wasn't until June 2017 that they were listed on an exchange.
+At that time, the token traded between $0.55 and $0.65.

-The token was volatile from the start, dropping from its opening levels to just $0.18 a month later, and then rebounding and climbing over $1by mid-August 2017.
-It couldn't hold up that high and by November 2017 it was back under $0.40, but that didn't last for long as December 2017 was the huge rally for the entire cryptocurrency market.
+The MIOTA token was volatile from the start, dropping from its opening levels to just $0.18 a month later, rebounding and climbing over $1 by mid-August 2017.
+It couldn't hold up that high, and by November 2017, it was back under $0.40, but that didn't last for long, as December 2017 was a massive rally for the entire cryptocurrency market.

-It reached its all-time high of $5.69 on December 19, 2017, and quickly fell from those heights.
-Even so, it struggled and managed to remain above $1 until July 2018.
-From there is crept steadily lower and as of August 2019 it sits at just $0.265044.
+MIOTA reached its all-time high of $5.69 on 19th December 2017 but quickly fell from those dizzy heights.
+The token struggled but remained above $1 until July 2018.

-There was a pop higher in the beginning of 2020, with MIOTA climbing as high as $0.34 briefly, but the news of the Trinity wallet hack on February 13 put an end to the rally that had been inspired by news of Coordicide finally putting an end to the Coordinator.
-As of early March 2020 MIOTA is trading at $0.223925.
+At the beginning of 2020, MIOTA briefly climbed as high as $0.34.
+Still, the news of the Trinity wallet hack on 13th February put an end to the rally inspired by news of Coordicide finally putting an end to the Coordinator.
+From there, the price slipped steadily lower, and as of early August 2023, MIOTA is trading at $0.17388

 Buying & Storing MIOTA